Ukraine war: Infection and hunger as hundreds hide in Mariupol cellar

 But no humanitarian aid was allowed into the city.
 Sergei Orlov, the deputy mayor of Mariupol, said things were "getting more difficult by the hour".
 Monday's convoy of vehicles had been organised by civilians who decided to leave, he said, and was not part of an official corridor.

 "The situation is horrible," he said.
 "There isn't enough food, water, medicine, insulin, baby food.
-Everyone has specific needs".
+Everyone has specific needs."
 According to Mr Orlov, cars with supplies have been waiting for four days but the Russians have not let it in.
 "We get a lot of calls.
-For example, a mother who says 'I have a child in my hands [who] is dying from hunger'.
+For example, a mother who says 'I have a child in my hands [who] is dying from hunger.'
 Or we get a call 'Here's our address.
 We're blocked in the basement.
 What should we do?'," Mr Orlov said.

 "Unfortunately," he said, "we can't do anything."